free5ty1e/primestationone.old/README.md

 Once this script completes, you should end up in the `RetroPie-Setup/retropie_setup.sh` menu, and you can just exit at this point if you'd like and restart (as your Pi may or may not have updated its firmware in the process as part of the self updating stuffs).
 Note:  You can now type `restart` to restart the thing or `off` to turn off the thing.

-At this point, there is a menu entry in the EmulationStation Settings menu page (script page) to `update_primestation_one.sh`, which you can also type in a command terminal.
-It will perform a git pull to retrieve the latest verison of the setup script and supporting files, and run the bin/primeStationOneSetup again to ensure the latest things are thinged for your maximum thingness.
+At this point, there is a menu entry in the EmulationStation Settings menu page (script page) to `updatePrimeStationOneFull.sh`, which you can also type in a command terminal.
+It will perform a git pull to retrieve the latest verison of the setup script and supporting files, and run the `bin/primeStationOneSetup` again to ensure the latest things are thinged for your maximum thingness.

+There is also a quick update, which takes care of only git repo updates for primestationone and RetroPie-Setup, installs primestationone files to correct locations, installs primestationone cronjobs and configures mplayer.
+This all happens far faster than the full setup command.
+Also: it happens every reboot via a cronjob.
+Neat!
+Type `quickUpdatePrimestationOneFiles` to execute the quick update (it is also in the Settings page in Emulationstation for convenience)

 The `~/splashscreen.png` file can also be shown by typing `splashscreenQuickReference.sh`, or selecting this script from the Settings page in Emulationstation.
 This also shows the layout of the PS3 controller for the auxiliary and management functions of RetroArch for most emulators (those with libretocores, of course).